tibor309/code-tunnel/README.md

 # ⌨️ [VS Code Tunnel][repo]
 VS Code Tunnel inside a Docker container.
 VS Code, or [Visual Studio Code][vscode], is an integrated development environment developed by Microsoft.
-This container allows you to create a secure development environment using Docker that you can access via VS Code's Remote Tunnels.
+This container allows you to create a secure development environment using Docker that you can access via VS Code's Remote Tunnels feature.

 ![code](https://github.com/user-attachments/assets/dc9b2f18-08a4-4202-9e21-34f45e4bf3f0)